 - ★9 from a list of 300- and 400-level approved option courses that include instruction and experience in research methods, data collection, data handling and analysis, interpretation, and/or practical skills.
-Current list of approved courses is available from the Faculty of Physical Education and Recreation Student Services Office.
-A maximum of ★6 may be selected from KIN 398, KIN 399, KIN 498, or PERLS 495. - KIN 493 (15) Professional Practicum focused on research completed under the supervision of a University of Alberta academic faculty member or an approved research affiliate, OR completion of an approved summer research award for undergraduate students (e.g., NSERC, Roger Smith). - 3.
-Presentation at a conference either on or off campus.
+A maximum of ★6 may be selected from KIN 398, KIN 399, KIN 498, or KRLS 495. - KIN 493 (★15) Professional Practicum focused on research completed under the supervision of a University of Alberta academic faculty member or an approved research affiliate, - Presentation at a conference either on or off campus.

-Students wishing to receive the Research Certificate in Kinesiology must apply through Undergraduate Student Services in the Faculty of Physical Education and Recreation by the application deadline for convocation (see Academic Schedule).
+Students wishing to receive the Research Certificate in Kinesiology must apply through Undergraduate Student Services in the Faculty of Kinesiology, Sport, and Recreation by the application deadline for convocation (see Academic Schedule).